 Dip your fishing pole in the Missouri River or get lost in the woods on one of the many hiking and biking trails at Indian Cave State Park.

-Located on over 3,000 rugged acres bordering the mighty Missouri River, this park offers solitude and plenty of fall color.
+Located on over 3,000 rugged acres bordering the mighty Missouri River, this park offers solitude and plenty of fall color, as well as a large campground.

 Peppered with majestic hardwood forests and rolling hills overlooking the winding river, Indian Cave is a pristine place of beauty.